Why Is My Poop Black? Top 10 Causes (& What To Do)

 What to do: Treatment for cancer, which is monitored by an oncologist, is aimed at destroying cancer cells and decreasing the risk for spreading.
 It may involve chemotherapy, radiation therapy and/or surgery.

-Black stools in babies
+Black poop in babies

-Black stools in babies are often observed in the first days after delivery.
+Black poop in babies are often observed in the first days after delivery.
 This first stool os called meconium, It is a dark green poop that is produced by the fetus while in-utero, and eliminated within the first hours of life.
 By the 6th day, the stool color may stool have some green or burgandy tinges.
 After a few weeks and months, baby stools will often change in color and textures.
 Poop will especially change with the introduction of new foods, like oatmeal, fruits, vegetables, meats and eggs.

 In some cases, baby stool may appear to have scant amounts of blood, however it is generally not a concern.
 It is usually a sign of a milk allergy or a cold virus.
 Nonetheless, you should still inform your doctor if you notice in red colors or new dark color changes in your baby’s stool.